Why Omnichannel AI Needs More Than Channel Switching

 Omnichannel orchestration matters most at the escalation boundary.

-When a digital employee can't resolve an issue and escalates to a human agent, what does the handoff look like?
-In a well-orchestrated system, the human agent inherits the full conversation: the thread, the context, the customer's history, and what was already tried.
-The handoff is warm.
+In a well-orchestrated system, the human agent inherits the conversation: the full thread, the context, the customer's history, what was already tried.
+The handoff is warm, not cold.
+The customer does not notice the transition.

 The question to ask before your next AI customer service deployment

 Does your current or prospective AI customer service system maintain conversation context across channels?
 Can it hand off to a human agent with full context transferred?
+And if so, what does that handoff look like: a transcript, a structured context package, or a raw ticket?

 FAQ